-7. If it be decided to grant the degree, a resolution of the Degree Committee to that effect, with the Approval for names of those present and voting on either side, shall be communicated to the General Board together degree with the reports of the referees.
+7. If it be decided to grant the degree, a resolution of the Degree Committee to that effect, with the names of those present and voting on either side, shall be communicated to the General Board together with the reports of the referees.

-If the General Board after receiving such a communication resolve that the degree should be Publication of name of conferred, the Registrary shall publish the name of the candidate as approved for the degree of Doctor of Music unless the candidate has requested the removal of her or his name from the published list in accordance with a procedure approved from time to time by the General Board.
+Publication of name of successful candidate.
+If the General Board after receiving such a communication resolve that the degree should be conferred, the Registrary shall publish the name of the candidate as approved for the degree of Doctor of Music unless the candidate has requested the removal of their name from the published list in accordance with a procedure approved from time to time by the General Board.